Vorovoro

-Natural Resources
+Natural resources

 Vorovoro is located just off Cakaulevu Reef, the third-longest barrier reef in the world, and is situated by the head of the Mali Passage, a major channel through the reef.
 While the reef was historically used for fishing, it is now the focus of several conservation efforts.

 In 2018, Vorovoro's abundant natural resources and fight against the threats posed by climate change were featured in an article Too Much Seawater; Too Little Drinking Water in The Washington Post after a Post reporter visited the island.
 The article has helped to shed light on Vorovoro and has served as a spark for future tourism development.

-History & Archaeology
+History and archaeology

 Archeological survey in northeastern Vanua Levu in 2009 discovered an early Lapita settlement site on Vorovoro Island.
 In July 2010, a small crew from Simon Fraser University and the Fiji Museum conducted fieldwork to assess the integrity of archaeological deposits, their extent, the material culture record, and chronology.
 This study was undertaken with the approval of Tui Mali as well as the Macuata Provincial Office.

 The Vorovoro Island site was noted as having an occupation beginning with initial Lapita settlement and continuing, at least intermittently, until the present.
 Tui Mali and his family currently reside there, notably constituting a hamlet much like that anticipated in prehistory.
 Intriguingly, traditional history of Tui Mali and the Mali people claim Vorovoro as a founding settlement, following which they populated Mali Island as the population grew.
 This oral tradition is strikingly correspondent with the archaeological record of Vorovoro as recorded in 2010.

 As a result of this study, a paper was published in the Journal of Pacific Archaeology Vol. 3.
 No. 1.
 This paper notes that:

 Further academic discourse on Vorovoro surmises that the Vorovoro site could suggest "an almost immediate exploration of Fiji out of the western Viti Levu founder colony", or perhaps even "might alternatively indicate a separate migration and founder event in Northern Fiji itself."
 Fijian Polygenesis and the Melanesian/Polynesian Divide, David V. Burley, Current Anthropology, Vol. 54, No. 4 (August 2013).
 As such, it has enormous archaeological significance as researchers continue to investigate the intimal settlement of Fiji.